Bash Sleep Command: A Quick Guide to Use It in Your Scripts

 The Bash sleep command delays the execution of the command after it for a given amount of time.
 The sleep time is expressed in seconds.
 The use of the sleep command is common when scheduling a task every X seconds or when a script relies on another script to complete its execution.

-Let’s look at three scenarios in which you would use the sleep command:
+These are three scenarios in which you would use the sleep command:

 1. Instead of running a command immediately, you want to schedule its execution X seconds in the future.